 - 1) A grey filter can randomly remove some of the events from the telemetry data stream.
-This takes place automatically when the telemetry buffer fills up beyond a certain limit and will typically happen for JEM-X count rates higher than about 70 cts/s including background, or ~600 mCrab. - 2) The on-board software can switch to a "reduced event" telemetry format which removes part of the information about each event from the telemetry data stream.
+This takes place automatically when the telemetry buffer fills up beyond a certain limit and will typically happen for JEM-X count rates higher than about 90 counts/s including background, or ~500 mCrab, at standard telemetry allocation. - 2) The on-board software can switch to a "reduced event" telemetry format which removes part of the information about each event from the telemetry data stream.
 For each observation, two formats, "primary" and "secondary" can be defined.
 Observations will begin in the "primary" format and can switch to the "secondary", if the current count rate is too high and switch back if the possibly higher transmission rate is no longer required.

-In practice, all data formats except for the "Full Imaging" default format suffer various shortcomings - e.g., lack of spatial gain corrections due to lacking positional data or very limited support within the OSA software - that make them of little use to general observers.
-Therefore, the telemetry format can not be chosen by the user in PGT, but is pre-set to "Full Imaging" for primary and secondary format on-board.
+In practice, all data formats except for the "Full Imaging" default format suffer various shortcomings - e.g., lack of spatial gain corrections due to the lack of positional data or very limited support within the OSA software - that make them of little use to general observers.
+Therefore, the telemetry format can not be chosen by the user in the Proposal Generation Tool (PGT), but is pre-set to "Full Imaging" for primary and secondary format on-board.

-In the unlikely case that a specific observation requires the use of another telemetry format than Full Imaging, the observer needs to specify and justify this fact in the scientific justification.
-If accepted, ISOC would then set the required modes before scheduling the proposal.
+In the unlikely case that a specific observation requires the use of another telemetry format than "Full Imaging", the observer needs to specify and justify this fact in the scientific justification.
+If the proposal is accepted, ISOC would then set the required modes before scheduling the proposal.